ndlib/marble-manifest-pipeline/README.md

 ### CSV conversion script

-The `create-json-from_csv` script will look for a main and sequence CSV located in a directory together, and use them to generate a JSON file to standard out (the commandline).
+The `create-json-from_csv` script will look for a main and items CSV located in a directory together, and use them to generate a JSON file to standard out (the commandline).
 By default, it looks in the current directory.
 If an argument is provided on the command line, it will look for the files in that directory instead.

 An example: